 Head Coach/Assistant Athletics Director

-Brian Brewer, now in his 14th season at Marietta and 18th season overall, has quickly established himself as one of the finest young head coaches in college baseball.
+Brian Brewer, now in his 15th season at Marietta and 19th season overall, has established himself as one of the finest head coaches in college baseball.

 In 2016 Brewer led Marietta into the NCAA Tournament for the tenth time in his career as the Pioneer skipper.
 Four of those appearances resulted in Regional titles and a trip to the World Series.
 The Etta Express has also captured seven OAC regular season and three OAC Tournament championships with Brewer at the helm.

 With three national titles, Brewer has secured his place in Marietta baseball history.
 With Brewer at the helm, the Etta Express won the 2006 national championship and became the first school since Rowan University in 1978-79 to win back-to-back Division III crowns with the 2011 and 2012 championships.

 The success has earned Brewer an array of honors, including three ABCA/Diamond NCAA Division III National Coach of the Year awards, NCAA Mideast Region Coach of the Year and the Don Schaly OAC Coach of the Year.

 Brewer led the Pioneers to a 48-8 record en route to the 2012 championship.
 The national championship gives Marietta an NCAA-record six titles.
 Along the way, the Pioneers notched their 29th OAC championship and 22nd NCAA Regional crown.